openshift/enhancements/enhancements/storage/csi-driver-operator-merge.md

   github.com/openshift/csi-operator / `Dockerfile.aws-ebs` in a semi-atomic way.
   * With a quick pre-merge test in CI, if possible.
   * Goal: nightlies should be green all the time.
   * TBD: exact procedure & tickets to file.
-It looks like:
+Current high level idea:
     1. PR against openshift/release to stop promoting the CI operator image from `openshift/aws-ebs-csi-driver-operator` jobs and start promoting it from `openshift/csi-operator`.
     2. PR against openshift/ocp-build-data to switch the source github repo + Dockerfile